-Place outdoors in a bright location away from extreme elements.
+Place your succulent table centerpiece outdoors in a bright location away from extreme elements.
 Do not place in an area that gets intense sun or your plants will burn.

 Some of the tender plants may require a week or so to adjust.
 Keep lightly misting, and they’ll bounce back.
 I encourage you to read these succulent care tips, read this post.

-Note: Do not bring succulent centerpieces inside unless the logs have been treated for insects.
+Note: Do not bring these succulent centerpieces for tables inside unless the logs have been treated for insects.
 You don’t want any pesky surprises!

 For another project idea using logs, check out my country garden party table centerpieces.
 I also love this succulent wreath by Today’s Creative Life.
 Lovely ideas for small backyard weddings or gatherings!